Adapted from The Elijah Blessing: An Undivided Heart

 Divided hearts

-In particular, we in the evangelical US church may honestly see ourselves as world leaders in standing up for Jesus and calling the nations to follow him alone.
+We in the evangelical US church may see ourselves as world leaders in standing up for Jesus and calling the nations to follow Christ alone.

-We may fail to see how we have missed and misrepresented our Lord.
+We may fail to see how we have missed and misrepresented the Lord.
 We may fail to see it because we’re so immersed in it.
-Many do not recognize how deep and pervasive our collective double-mindedness is.
+We may have no idea how deep and pervasive our collective double-mindedness is.

-Many of our ancestors’ hearts became divided while the Second Great Awakening faded and died.
-Since then, our church cultures have built a thousand little kingdoms and bowed before a host of golden calves.
+Since then, our church cultures have built thousands of little kingdoms and bowed before a host of golden calves.
 Though we preach and sing of Jesus and do many good deeds in his name, wholehearted devotion to Christ in our ranks is rare.

 Confused loyalties